pionut196/d1miniv2-smart-home-heating-controller/README.md

 <h1>Smart Thermostat Control System</h1>

 <h2>Overview</h2>
-<p>The Smart Thermostat Control System is a WiFi-enabled solution designed to control home heating.
-Currently, I'm using this thermostat efficiently with my Ariston Clas Evo.
-This script closes the circuit from the wires coming out of your central unit, allowing the heating to start when the circuit is closed.
-It leverages the power of the ESP8266 microcontroller combined with a DHT22 temperature and humidity sensor, providing a user-friendly interface for remote heating control.
-This project aims to enhance energy efficiency and comfort in home heating systems.</p>
+<p>The Smart Thermostat Control System is a WiFi-enabled, ESP8266-based solution designed to efficiently manage home heating.
+Currently in use with my Ariston Clas Evo, this system closes the circuit from the central heating unit, triggering the heating to start when the circuit is closed.
+Featuring the ESP8266 microcontroller combined with a DHT22 temperature and humidity sensor, it provides a user-friendly interface for remote heating control, enhancing both energy efficiency and home comfort.</p>

 <h2>Features</h2>
 <ul>
-    <li><strong>WiFi Connectivity</strong>: Control your heating system remotely from anywhere.</li>
+    <li><strong>WiFi Connectivity</strong>: Remotely control your heating system from anywhere.</li>
     <li><strong>OLED Display</strong>: Real-time temperature and humidity readings for accurate monitoring.</li>
-    <li><strong>DHT22 Sensor</strong>: High-precision environmental data collection.</li>
+    <li><strong>DHT22 Sensor</strong>: High-precision temperature and humidity sensor for accurate environmental data.</li>
-    <li><strong>User-Friendly Web Interface</strong>: Easily adjust settings and view data.</li>
+    <li><strong>User-Friendly Web Interface</strong>: Adjust settings and view data easily from any device.</li>
     <li><strong>Energy Saving</strong>: Optimize heating schedules to reduce energy consumption.</li>
-    <li><strong>Compatibility</strong>: Works seamlessly with Ariston gas boilers.</li>
+    <li><strong>Compatibility</strong>: Works seamlessly with Ariston gas boilers and similar systems.</li>
 </ul>

 <h2>Hardware Requirements</h2>